rswamidasan/Data_Science_GCD/README.md

 The raw data for this project is contained in space-separated text files (.txt) as follows:

-The measured variables data provided are in two data sets, ìtrainî and ìtestî, each with its own, eponymous directory.
-Each data set has three files named beginning with ìsubject_î, ìy_î and ìX_î and appended with train or test for their respective data sets:
+The measured variables data provided are in two data sets, ‚Äútrain‚Äù and ‚Äútest‚Äù, each with its own, eponymous directory.
+Each data set has three files named beginning with ‚Äúsubject_‚Äù, ‚Äúy_‚Äù and ‚ÄúX_‚Äù and appended with train or test for their respective data sets:

 1) subject_ : Identifies the individual on whom the observations were made.